How to get HealthMeasures scores on their proper metric

 - Score by hand using a Scoring Manual for self-report and proxy-report short forms

-TIP: It is preferable to use the HealthMeasures Scoring Service or a HealthMeasures data collection tool that calculates scores.
+TIP: It is preferable to use the HealthMeasures Scoring Service or a HealthMeasures administration platform that calculates scores.
 These use the most accurate scoring method as each response to every item is used to calculate a person’s score.
 Scoring Manuals are a good second option for self- and proxy-report measures.
 They convert the raw sum on a measure to a final T-score.

 TIP: All NIH Toolbox® performance tests of cognition, sensation, and motor function can only be scored by utilizing the NIH Toolbox or PROMIS iPad app for data collection.
 No hand scoring is possible.